-Sidhu Moose Wala killing: Interpol issues Red Corner Notice against gangster Goldy Brar
+Sidhu Moose Wala killing: Interpol issues Red Corner Notice for gangster Goldy Brar

-The notice states that the gangster has been accused of murder, attempt to murder, supply of illegal firearms and criminal conspiracy.
+The notice states that he has been accused of murder, attempt to murder, supply of illegal firearms and criminal conspiracy.

-The Interpol on Thursday issued a Red Corner Notice against Satinderjeet Singh alias Goldy Brar, a Canada-based gangster who had claimed responsibility for the killing of singer Sidhu Moose Wala.
+Interpol on Thursday issued a Red Corner Notice for Satinderjeet Singh alias Goldy Brar, a Canada-based gangster who had claimed responsibility for the killing of singer Sidhu Moose Wala.

-A Red Corner Notice acts as a request to law enforcement agencies worldwide to locate and provisionally arrest a person pending further legal action.
+A Red Corner Notice is a request to law enforcement agencies around the world to locate and provisionally arrest a person pending further legal action.

 The notice against Brar states that he has been accused of murder, attempt to murder, supply of illegal firearms and criminal conspiracy.

-The Interpol issued the notice eight days after the Central Bureau of Investigation forwarded a request for it, The Indian Express quoted unidentified officials as saying.
+Interpol issued the notice eight days after the Central Bureau of Investigation forwarded a request for it, The Indian Express quoted unidentified officials as saying.
 The Interpol facilitates global police cooperation

 Moose Wala was shot dead in the Jahawarke village of Mansa district in Punjab on May 29.
 The attack took place just a day after the Punjab government withdrew security cover for 424 persons, including to the singer, who is also a Congress leader.

-Brar had claimed responsibility for the killing in a Facebook post, and had said that it was in retaliation for the murder of Akali Dal Vicky Middukhera last year, according to NDTV.
+Brar had claimed responsibility for the killing in a Facebook post, saying that it was in retaliation for the murder of Akali Dal Vicky Middukhera last year, according to NDTV.

 On Thursday, the CBI had said that the Punjab Police approached the central agency seeking a Red Corner Notice on May 30 – a day after Moose Wala’s murder.
 This contradicted the claim of the Punjab Police that it had written to the CBI on May 19 – ten days before the murder.